UniqueNetwork/unique-sdk/packages/web/README.md

 #### DELETE /token

-Purpose of the method: generates an unsigned extrusion to delete the selected token
+Generates an unsigned extrusion to delete the selected token

 #### Request body